alexis-evelyn/Presidential-Tweets/ReadMe.md

 # Presidential Tweets

 Will be used for automated retrieval of presidential tweets until Dolthub provides its own means to run CI.
 Check out this [dolt repo][repo] for more info.
+I linked the dolt repo as described by [this ReadMe][dolt-link].

 ## Trump
 ```sql